kevlarr/ockam/implementations/typescript/ockam/ockam/README.md

 ## Setup

+### Building

 To run example functions, first build the project:

 ```
 $ yarn build
 ```

-Then run `node`, import the built index, and choose the example to run:
+### Running

+Once the project is built, an example can be run manually via `node` by importing the package and calling the example function.

 ```
 $ node